Agents record when a protection module rule or condition is triggered (this is known

-Agents and Server & Workload Protection also records when administrative
+as a security event).
+Agents and Server & Workload Protection also records when administrative or system-related events occur (this is known as

-or agent software being upgraded.
-Event data is used to populate the various reports
+Event data is used to populate the various reports and graphs in Server & Workload Protection.

 To view events, go to Events & Reports in Server & Workload Protection.

-Where are event logs on the agent?
+Location of event logs on the agent

 Location varies by the computer's operating system.
 On Windows, event logs are stored

-in this location:
+in the following location:

-NoteThese locations only contain standard-level logs; diagnostic debug-level logs have
+/var/opt/ds_agent/diagThese locations only contain standard-level logs; diagnostic debug-level logs have

 a different location.
 For performance reasons, debug-level logging is not enabled